Vaibhav22p-qw/weather/README.md

 Weather App

-Description

 An interactive weather forecasting application that provides real-time weather data for any location.

-Technologies Used

-JavaScript

-OpenWeather API

-HTML & CSS
+Technologies Used: JavaScript, OpenWeather API, HTML & CSS

-Features
+Features:

 Search by city name